GutenTech/GutenDocs/README.md

 ### Initializing gutendocs

-Now from any location, preferably the root of a repo, you can call `gutendocs init [foldername]` which will initialize a API folder directly in the directory you are currently working in.
+Now from any location, preferably the root of a repo, you can call `gutendocs init [foldername]` which will initialize an API folder directly in the directory you are currently working in.
 It will also create a settings file called `.gutenrc.json` and a `.gutenignore` that will allow you to customize your usage of GutenDocs.

 #### .gutenrc explanation